-According to Dog Breeds, Schnauzers and Scottish Terriers have an increased risk for this cancer as well as the Chow Chow and Golden Retriever.
+The same study also shows that Schnauzers and Scottish Terriers have an increased risk for this cancer as well as the Chow Chow and Golden Retriever.

 Mammary tumors are a type of cancer found only in female dogs and is very rare in male dogs.
 Surgery can often remove these tumors, and chemotherapy is not always required.
 This type of cancer is more common in unspayed or late spayed females.

-According to Dog Breeds, German Shepherds, Maltese, Yorkshire Terrier, Dachshund, and several other breeds are more susceptible to this cancer than other breeds.
+The Washington University study also points out that German Shepherds, Maltese, Yorkshire Terrier, Dachshund, and several other breeds are more susceptible to this cancer than other breeds.

 A pattern emerges when looking at the many dog breeds, and that pattern says that the bigger the dog, the better chance there is that it will develop cancer.
 In a minimal number of breeds, the breeders were able to remove the cancer danger from the genes, and fewer breeds are naturally resistant.